Fernando Berckemeyer: Early life and education

-Upon completing his primary and secondary education at the Inmaculado Corazón and Santa María Marianistas schools in Lima, Berckemeyer was admitted to the Pontifical Catholic University of Peru to study law.
-During his law school years, he founded the news portal Enfoque Derecho, and was editor-in-chief of the Thémis Law Review.
+Upon completing his primary and secondary education at the Inmaculado Corazón and Santa María Marianistas schools in Lima, Berckemeyer was admitted to the Pontifical Catholic University of Peru, where he studied law.
+During his law school years, he founded the news portal Enfoque Derecho, and was Editor-in-Chief of the Thémis Law Review.

-Subsequently, Berckemeyer pursued his graduate education at Harvard Law School, where he obtained a Master of Laws (LL.M.) in 2004.
-Additionally, he completed a program in philosophical studies at the Pontifical Catholic University of Peru, and a Master of Arts in Ibero-American literature at New York University Global Campus in Madrid, Spain.
+Subsequently, Berckemeyer pursued his graduate studies at Harvard Law School, where he obtained a Master of Laws (LL.M.) in 2004.
+Additionally, he completed a program in Philosophical Studies at the Pontifical Catholic University of Peru, and a Master of Arts in Ibero-American literature at New York University Global Campus in Madrid, Spain.